 This movement of coming out younger was led by pioneers like Ellen DeGeneres, Lance Bass (who came out at 27, the same age as Ellen Page) and Sir Elton John, who, in one of the boldest moves in music history, came out in Rolling Stone magazine in 1976.

 Why this shift towards younger and younger out celebrities?
 The times are changing.
 People in the spotlight are discovering more and more that they can come out without destroying their careers.
-Which is why we need to be applauding stars like Ellen Page for announcing publicly and proudly their membership in a population that, in 2014, is still fighting for our rights.
+Which is why we need to applaud stars like Ellen Page for announcing publicly and proudly their membership in a population that, in 2014, is still fighting for our rights.

 By coming out, she says to the kids trapped in homophobic families that there is a place for them in this world, in pop culture, in media, to excel and flourish as an out LGBT person.